juhasev/sample-ninja-help/edit-project-links-entry-link.md

 Having session ID available is useful as some survey platforms/exchanges require session ID for deduplication purposes.
 You may have previously combined project ID + panelist ID to make a unique session key.
 Now, you can simply use the session ID without doing this.

 All manually created projects and redirect exit links now include session ID by default!
-Sample Ninja will append the "session" parameter to the survey URL and you then capture the value in your survey tool.
-When the panelist completes the survey, you will append the session ID to the exit URL to Sample Ninja along with the status code (i.e. completes, profile, quota etc.).
+Sample Ninja will append the "session" parameter to the survey URL, and you will then capture the value in your survey software.
+When the panelist completes the survey, you will append the session ID to the exit URL to Sample Ninja along with the status code (i.e. completes, profile, quota, etc.).

 > Remember to upgrade your project links as soon as possible!
 Session ID will become mandatory at a later date.

 > API projects must be modified to take advantage of this new feature.
-Please get in touch with support@sampleninja.io for details.
+Please reach out to support @ sampleninja.io for details.

 ## Signing and security
 Signing should always be used if the target platform supports it, as this prevents URL tampering. **Sample Ninja** supports the following algorithms: